jasonsbarr/yarb-cli/README.md

 # YARB CLI

-Create React apps using [Yet Another React Boilerplate](https://github.com/jasonsbarr/yet-another-react-boilerplate) with a simple, command line interface.
+Create React apps using [Yet Another React Boilerplate](https://github.com/jasonsbarr/yet-another-react-boilerplate) with a simple command line interface.

 This gives you a fully-functional React setup with development and production builds, a built-in dev server, testing, linting, and formatting scripts, a pre-commit hook to ensure code quality, simple, modular state management, and much more.